Do it in order, or make your own way around Sheffield’s city centre. It’s your party.

 The Beer House

-Sheffield’s second micropub houses just 40 drinkers but they are well provided for with six handpulls.
+Sheffield’s original micropub houses just 40 drinkers but they are well provided for with six handpulls.
 Focussing on Sheffield’s breweries you can expect to find Blue Bee, Bradfield, Stancill and Abbeydale in top form.
 (Ecclesall)

 The Beer Engine

 An ideal starter pub to begin exploring the Abbeydale and Heeley beer routes.
 Try their small plates and tapas offerings such as pan fired chorizo or spicy Korean chicken wings alongside a mighty fine beer.
 (London Road)

 Nine hand pulls – including their individual house ale First Blonde (using Maris Otter malt and Cascade and Willamette hops) brewed at True North Brew Co – and eight keg lines showcasing forward thinking UK independent breweries make a trip out of town worthwhile!
 Great food menu which changes seasonally and a large beer garden.
 (Abbeydale)